 Accumulated bookings per week worldwide (2019 vs 2020)

 Looking at the accumulated bookings for both years, we observe a similar pattern.
 The differences between this year and the last year, peak in the months of quarantine (April to June), while both years display growing bookings during, and after, the summer months.

 However, the gap blows up since the beginning of October signaling the second wave of the pandemic.

 The main observation is that during the Covid-19 outbreak (March-May) the booking window increased sharply, reflecting the uncertainty that the guests were dealing with.

 However, after the rebound that came in place after the mid of May, mainly due to the lift of the lockdown measures in many countries, we see the booking window being almost at the same levels as that of 2019.
 This suggests that guests feel safe to travel again and plan their vacations closer to their date of travel.

-Interestingly while the second wave of the pandemic is materializing we still observe that the booking window remains almost at the same level as that of 2019.
+Interestingly, while the second wave of the pandemic is materializing, the booking window remains almost at the same level as that of 2019.